 UW-OncoPlex - Cancer Gene Panel

-UW-OncoPlex is a multiplexed gene sequencing panel that detects mutations in tumor tissue in 194 cancer-related genes (listed in the methods below).
+UW-OncoPlex is a multiplexed gene sequencing panel that detects mutations in tumor tissue in 234 cancer-related genes (listed in the methods below).
 The panel includes genes related to cancer treatment, prognosis, and diagnosis.
 The test uses next-generation "deep" sequencing to detect most classes of mutations, including single nucleotide variants, small insertions and deletions (indels), gene amplifications, and selected gene-fusions.
+In addition, microsatellite instability status is reported for colorectal cancers.
 UW-OncoPlex will be ordered as "full panel" or "add-on".
 The add-on test will be selected by the lab when one or more components of the UW-OncoPlex panel is also ordered (e.g. EGFR mutations + UW-OncoPlex) or has already been done.

 - ALK fusions (including ALK-EML4, ALK-KIF5B, ALK-TFG, ALK-C2orf44)